M.Ed., RD, LDN, CLC, RYT-200

 While a baby having an allergy and intolerance to the foods you eat is not common, it’s also not unheard of.
 If you are breastfeeding and are concerned about your baby reacting to foods you are eating, contact the pediatrician for more information.

 If these dietary changes do not work, or if you are at all concerned, call the pediatrician.

-Include lots of fiber in your child’s diet, from vegetables, fruits, beans and whole grains in your child’s diet to help meet this goal.
+Include lots of vegetables, fruits, beans, and whole grains in your child’s diet to help meet this goal.

 Examples of foods with fiber include apples and pears (keep the skin on for added fiber), berries, prunes, sweet potatoes, peas, broccoli, beans, oatmeal and whole grain bread or pasta.
 You can’t go wrong with vegetables and fruits so offer a variety daily.
 The goal is one fruit or veggie at each meal and snack.